May our lives be infused by that which we love most.

 And, if you like or write poetry, please join us over at the UU Poets Society Facebook Group!:

-We have a lot of mint here in addition to rhubarb and chives…friends, if you would like some, please stop by and help yourself.
+We have a lot of mint here in addition to rhubarb and chives…friends, if you would like some, please stop by and help yourself to the produce of our gardens.

 While you are here, you could also take a walk through Manson Park and along the beautiful Sebasticook River.